 Beautiful both inside and out, the Mitchell Library is Scotland’s largest public reference library, housing an enormous wealth of resources covering all topics.
 Discover one of the world’s greatest collections of Burns manuscripts, or trace your ancestry at the family history centre.
 The library hosts many events during Glasgow’s book festival, Aye Write!, which has featured famous writers such as Alexander McCall Smith, Irvine Welsh and Denise Mina.

 Scots love a good cup of tea, and few places offer more variety than Tchai-Ovna.
 This charming, slightly ramshackled little cafe is housed in a former 19th century stables, tucked into a cobbled lane in the city’s West End.
-In addition to dozens of types of tasty leaf tea, they serve delicious vegan and vegetarian food and also host live music three or four times a week.
+In addition to dozens of types of tasty leaf tea, they serve delicious vegan and vegetarian food.

 4. Glasgow University